matt-goldman/BlakeSimpleTailwindSample/Posts/what-is-di.md

 image: "/images/posts/di.png"
 ---

 Dependency Injection (DI) is one of those terms that gets thrown around a lot in the C# and ASP.NET Core ecosystem.
-If you're new to it, don't worry — this post breaks it down into simple terms with real-world analogies.
+If you're new to it, don't worry - this post breaks it down into simple terms with real-world analogies.

 ## What Even Is It?

 Imagine you run a bakery.
 Every time you bake a cake, you go to the store to buy ingredients.
-That’s exhausting and inefficient.
+That's exhausting and inefficient.
 Instead, imagine someone hands you a pre-stocked basket with everything you need.
-That’s dependency injection.
+That's dependency injection.

 In programming terms, **DI is a technique where dependencies (things a class needs to do its work) are provided rather than created by the class itself.**